American natural gas is a solution that has forever altered the world’s energy equation by:

 Here in the U.S., the companies that provide the electricity to light, heat and cool your home have turned to natural gas.
 It is America’s largest growing source of energy, offering a clean, reliable and affordable way to create power.

 When used to generate electricity, natural gas produces half the CO2 emissions of coal.
-In recent years, the use of natural gas by electricity-generating plants has increased greatly, and today power sector CO2 emission levels are the lowest they’ve been in 25 years.
+In recent years, the use of natural gas by electricity-generating plants has increased greatly, and today power sector CO2 emission levels are at their lowest levels in nearly 30 years.
 The U.S. Energy Information Administration reported that switching to natural gas accounted for almost two-thirds of the CO2 emission reductions from 2006 to 2014.

 The environmental benefits associated with natural gas go well beyond CO2 reductions.
 Greater use of natural gas in power generation will also reduce NOx, SO2, PM, acid gasses, Hg and non-Hg heavy metal emissions.